Dirlewanger Brigade: 1942

 Not long after their arrival in Belarus, they soon found themselves in action.
 From 2 to 10 March 1942, the unit encountered a strong band of partisans northeast of Osipovichi.
 They managed to rout the partisans and capture a large stockpile of weapons.
 On 12 March 1942, they were attacked once again but successfully defeated a large group of partisans near Tscherwakow.
 They were later attacked by a larger group of partisans at Klicev.
 Dirlewanger then initiated an operation in the forest area southwest of Mogilev.

 In April, the unit fell under the command of Police Regiment "Mitte" led by Oberst der Schutzpolizei Leo von Braunschweig.
 They were tasked with clearing the area near the Drut and Beresina Rivers.
 On 2 April 1942, along with Police Battalions 32 and 307, was sent to the northern area of the road connecting Mogilev and Bobrujsk for local anti-partisan operation.
-They launched an assault on the villages of Selleri and Lushiza, pushing the partisans into the treacherous swamplands north of Batsevichi.
+They launched an assault on the villages of Selleri and Lushiza, pushing the partisans into the treacherous swampland north of Batsevichi.

 Dirlewanger and his men had a little success in searching for partisan activity for the first ten days of May.
-Eventually, two days later, they burnt the village of Sucha under a suspicion of assisting the partisan.
+Eventually, two days later, they burnt the village of Sucha under a suspicion of assisting the partisans.
 On 24 May 1942, Dirlewanger was awarded the Clasp to the Iron Cross 2nd Class.
 On 28 May 1942, Dirlewanger was notified that a Ukrainian platoon with the strength of 60 men would be reporting to Dirlewanger's Sonderkommando.
-From 29 May to 31 May 1942, They conducted a local partisan sweep.
+From 29 May to 31 May 1942, they conducted a local partisan sweep.
 They burnt two villages and shot five partisans near Raswada.
-On early June 1942, They defeated a large group of partisan between the area of Orsha and Bastocholi.
-They would returned to Orsha and fought against a band of partisans.
+In early June 1942, they defeated a large group of partisans between the area of Orsha and Bastocholi.
+They later returned to Orsha and fought against another band of partisans.
 On 16 May 1942, Dirlewanger conducted a "punishment expedition" after receiving a report of the death of 17 German police officials, ambushed by partisans.
 The unit spent the rest of the month fighting in Orsha.

-At the beginning of July 1942, the Sonderkommando took part in an operation with the Wehrmacht in the district of Klicev.
-A battle occurred in the area of Wojenitschi and they successfully destroyed a partisan group.
-On 9 July 1942, Dirlewanger was wounded and would leave the unit and fly to Berlin on 19 July 1942.
-He eventually was awarded the Wound badge in Gold on 12 July 1942.
-As a result of the battle, Dirlewanger lost a single soldier and six others were wounded.
-From 1 July to 12 August 1942, the unit took part in the Operation Adler, an anti partisan sweep against a partisan group with a strength of up to five thousand partisans in the area of Babruysk district.